keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 [configuration options](/extend/generic-extractor/configuration/api/authentication/).

 ## Retry Configuration
-Generic Extractor automatically retries failed HTTP requests.
+By default, Generic Extractor **automatically retries failed HTTP requests** --- repeatedly, and on most errors.
 This is one of the big advantages over writing your own extractor from scratch.
-By default, Generic Extractor is configured in a very benevolent
-way: it will retry a lot, and on most errors.
-You can tweak the retry setting to optimize the speed of an extraction or to avoid unwanted flooding of the API.
+Tweak the retry setting to optimize the speed of an extraction or to avoid unwanted flooding of the API.

 Every HTTP response contains a [Status code](/extend/generic-extractor/tutorial/rest/#http-status) and, optionally, a Header describing the situation or further actions.
 Status codes 2xx (beginning with 2; e.g., 200